siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-the-importance-of-breadcrumbs-for-seo.md

 There are three main types of breadcrumbs:

 * **Hierarchy-Based Breadcrumbs**: These show the site's structure and the user's current location within that hierarchy.
-Example: Home &gt; Electronics &gt; Computers &gt; Laptops
+Example: Home > Electronics > Computers > Laptops

 * **Attribute-Based Breadcrumbs**: These display attributes of the current page or product.
-Example: Home &gt; Laptops &gt; 15-inch &gt; Gaming &gt; Under $1000
+Example: Home > Laptops > 15-inch > Gaming > Under $1000

 * **History-Based Breadcrumbs**: These show the user's unique path through the website.
-Example: Home &gt; Search Results &gt; Product Category &gt; Current Page
+Example: Home > Search Results > Product Category > Current Page